citizenz7/ft4a/README.md

 - MySQL server
 - Xbt Tracker installed and running (https://github.com/citizenz7/xbt)

+### What is it?
+This is a front-end to XBT tracker.
+It will show torrents info like a blog (text, images, etc.)
+Torrents are presented like blog posts with comments, stats, etc.
+You can create an account, activate it as you should receive an e-mail with activation link... then login.
+YOu'll see torrents list with search, members list with search, torrents stats, blog (news from opensource world...), contact form, etc.

 ### About XBTT tracker
 /!\ A major update has just been released a few days ago (late december 2019) in official Github XBTT repo. **Don't use files from official repo** or this front-end will not work.
 Please use my repo with "old stable" version: https://github.com/citizenz7/xbt